microsoft/Zen/README.md

 <a name="constant-sets-maps"></a>
 ## Constant Sets and Maps

 Arbitrary sets and maps described above are compiled to the SMT solver theory of Arrays.
-While this theory is quite general, it has known performance limitations, particularly for sets/maps that contain many elements.
-As a lightweight alternative, Zen provides the `CMap<T1, T2>` and `CSet<T>` classes that offer similar APIs but with the restriction that any maps keys or set elements must be C# constant values and are not themselves arbitrary Zen expressions.
-Zen will compile these sets and maps by expanding fresh variables for all possible constants used by the user for these types, which can lead to an efficient encoding.
+While this theory is quite general, it has known performance limitations.
+As a lightweight alternative, Zen provides the `CMap<T1, T2>` and `CSet<T>` classes that offer similar APIs but with the restriction that any map keys or set elements must be C# constant values and not Zen expressions.
+Zen will compile these sets and maps by creating fresh variables for all possible constants used by the user for these types.

-Constant maps are useful for managing a finite number of unknown variables that should be indexed to some data (e.g., a symbolic boolean variable for every edge in a C# graph).
+Constant maps are useful for managing a finite number of unknown variables that should be indexed to some data (e.g., a symbolic boolean variable for every edge in a C# graph), and may have better performance in many cases.

 `CMap<T1, T2>` represents a total map from keys of type `T1` to values of type `T2`.
 When a key is not explicitly added to the map, the resulting value will be the Zen default value for the type `T2` (e.g., `0` for integers, `false` for booleans). `CSet<T>` is simply implemented as a `CMap<T, bool>` that says for each key, if the element is in the set.
 Any example use is shown below: